ShijiZ/cs222-fall20-team-10/report/project2.md

 ### 6. Describe the following operation logic.
 - Delete a record

-1. Find the actual location of the record and get its record_offset and record_length.
+1. Find the actual location (pageNum and slotNum) of the record and get its recordOffset and recordLength.

-2. Find all the records in the page whose record offset is greater than record_offset, shift all these records left by record_length.
+2. Find all the records in this page whose record offset is greater than recordOffset, shift all these records left by recordLength.

-3. In the slotsDirectory, set the record offset of all the shifted records to be their original offsets minus record_length.
+3. In the slotsDirectory, set the record offset of all the shifted records to be their original offsets minus recordLength.

-4. In the slotsDirectory, set the record offset of the deleted record to be -1.
+4. In the slotsDirectory, set recordOffset of the deleted record to be -1.

 - Update a record

-1. Find the actual location of the record and get its record_offset and record_length.
-Get the new_length of the new record.
+1. Find the actual location (pageNum and slotNum) of the record and get its recordOffset and recordLength.
+Get the newRecordLength of the record.

-2. If there are enough free space for the new record,
+2. If there are enough free space for this record in this page,

-   - Find all the records in the page whose record offset is greater than record_offset, shift all these records by distance = new_length - record_length ( distance > 0 means shift right, < 0 means shift left ).
+   - Find all the records in this page whose record offset is greater than recordOffset, and shift all these records by distance = newRecordLength - recordLength ( distance > 0 means shift right, < 0 means shift left ).
-   - Put the new record at the location of the original record.
    - In the slotsDirectory, set the record offset of all the shifted records to be their original offsets plus distance.
+   - Put the updated record at the original location.
-   - In the slotsDirectory, set the record length of the updated record to be new_length.
+   - In the slotsDirectory, set the record length of the updated record to be newRecordLength.

-   If there are not enough free space for the new record in the page,
+   If there are not enough free space for this record in the page,

-   - Insert the new record to a new page.
+   - Insert this record to a new page using similar logic of insertRecord().
+   - Find all the records in the original page whose record offset is greater than recordOffset, and shift all these records by distance = 6 - recordLength (a negative number, thus to the left).
+   - In the slotsDirectory, set the record offset of all the shifted records to be their original offsets plus distance.
-   - Update the original record to be a 6-byte pointer (pageNum, slotNum) which points to the location of the new record.
+   - At the original location of the updated record, put a 6-byte pointer (pageNum, slotNum) which points to its new location (pageNum and slotNum).
    - In the slotsDirectory of the original page, set the record length of the 6-byte pointer to be -1.

 - Scan on normal records

-  Starting from current page number and slot number, get the corresponding record, check if it meets the condition.
-If it meets the condition, output the desired attributes together with a new-generated null indicator.
+  Starting from current page number and slot number, get the corresponding record, and check if it meets the condition.
+If it does, output the desired attributes with a null indicator.

 - Scan on deleted records